eob/eob.github.com/_posts/2013-01-22-celebrity-as-parable.markdown

 the same outcome.

 I'm not claiming that there is nothing special about Steve Jobs or Bill Gates, just that these men are not *singularly* gifted.
-And if we're to believe [Gladwell's message in Outlers](http://www.amazon.com/Outliers-Story-Success-Malcolm-Gladwell/dp/0316017930?ie=UTF8&tag=httpwwwedward-20), the mountain has as much, if not more, impact on the trajectory as the shape of the rock.
+Each of our lives unfolds as collaboration between ourselves and those around us.
+If we're to believe [Gladwell's message in Outlers](http://www.amazon.com/Outliers-Story-Success-Malcolm-Gladwell/dp/0316017930?ie=UTF8&tag=httpwwwedward-20), the mountain has as much, if not more, impact on trajectory as the shape of the rock.

 When celebrating the Houstons and Zuckerbergs of the world, we should congratulate the achievements of the person, yes.
 But for *our own* purposes of